sdziallas/comp55/docs/labs/10-Timer.md

     - If you haven't tried doing a for loop using the **:** operator to iterate through a list, now would be a good time to try.*

-    Once you handled the ```actionPerformed``` event by moving all the balls in the list, created and started the timer,
+    Once you handle the ```actionPerformed``` event by:

+    - moving all the balls in the list
+    - creating and starting the timer

-    you should run your program again,
+    you should run your program again
+    and click around.
-    and click around and notice how you have something that feels much more dynamic and expressive!
+    Notice how you have something that feels much more dynamic and expressive!

-    If you are still curious how my version behaves (or you just want to observe your professor's antiquated clicking habits for 15 seconds), you can [click here](lab10media/media/ballnextdemo.gif).
+    If you are still curious about how my version behaves (or you just want to observe your professor's antiquated clicking habits for 15 seconds), you can [click here](lab10media/media/ballnextdemo.gif).